You are here

-You can call, text or WhatsApp our Access Team on 07413 288 466, send a BBM message using PIN 7AA126B2, or email firstname.lastname@example.org.
-This number is not to be used for general enquiries.
+You can call, text or WhatsApp our Access Team on 07539 196 313.
+You can also email firstname.lastname@example.org.
+The number is not to be used for general enquiries.
 Details of our enquiries number can be found in the footer of every page on this website.

 Getting to the Parade

 The nearest stations to the Parade route are Oxford Circus, Piccadilly Circus and Charing Cross.
 We have a small number of free accessible parking places at the Q-Park in Chinatown.
 Please email us to ask about these places.
 The maximum height for vehicles is 1.98m (6ft 5in), although we will try to find another parking area if your vehicle is too tall.
 There will be access stewards on duty in the Q-Park.